For international students entering Fall 2023 – Spring 2024.

 Add or update your ICE (In Case of Emergency) contacts in Web Banner.

-Explore Blackboard, our campus course management system.
+Explore Brightspace, our campus course management system.

 Join myBROCKPORT to browse student clubs and organizations that may interest you.